Don’t know what ya got, til it’s gone: Julian Edelman

 But when Brady finds himself under pressure in the pocket, he will not have the same assurance of knowing one person on the field will be exactly where TB12 wants them to be.
 That one person will put themselves on the line to bail out a rare mistake by the QB (ref. see ‘The Catch’ in Super Bowl 51).
 It may not seem like much, but it could amount to a crucial sack or a tipped pass that finds its way into the hands of a defender because the receiver made his cut at the 20-yard line as opposed to the 19.7-yard line.

 While the visible skills separate Edelman from Danny Amendola and Welker, it’s the intangibles which elevates him above the likes of Rob Gronkowski and Randy Moss.
-Julian Edelman has quietly managed to become the move valuable weapon that Tom Brady weapon has ever possessed.
+Julian Edelman has quietly managed to become the most valuable weapon that Tom Brady weapon has ever possessed.
 That truth I hold self-evident, and you should too.

 Mark Paulette is the Senior Producer of The Drive, weekdays 4pm to 6pm on 92.9fm The Ticket and streaming live at DriveShowMaine.com.
 Follow us on Twitter, @DriveShowMaine and “Like Us” on Facebook, Drive Show Maine.